williamjizihe/NeuralNetC/README.md

 # Neural Networks written in C

-This work is related to the IN104 project, specifically focusing on the implementation and testing of the neural network component.
+This work is related to the IN104 project at ENSTA Paris, specifically focusing on the implementation and testing of the neural network component.

 ## Usage